-During the year the Association drew £1m from a five year revolving £6m loan with The Royal Bank of Scotland (RBS).
-At 31 March 2018, £3m of that loan is still undrawn.
-In April 2018 a £5m ten year facility has been agreed with Santander.
+During the year the Association drew £3m from a five-year revolving £6m loan with The Royal Bank of Scotland (RBS) and fully drew down a ten year £5m loan from Santander.

 The Association borrows from banks and building societies in accordance with the Treasury Policy approved by the Board.
 Where necessary, Aquila Treasury and Financial Solutions (ATFS) is used to ensure that all the products in the market are considered and to assist in the detailed administration process of securing loans.
 In this way the Association manages its borrowing arrangements to ensure that it is always in a position to meet its financial obligations as they fall due, whilst minimising excess cash and liquid resources held.